AntonMause/tcl4soc/README.md

 -myCccMux : Clock Conditioning Circuit with Non Glitching Mux.
 (Good chance to see how NGMUX works timingwise)

+OscChpGat : Blink LEDs using On chip oscillator and GCLKINT.
+-myCccGat : Clock Conditioning Circuit with Clock Gating block.
+(Good chance to see how GCLKINT works timingwise)

 =======================================================================
 List of supported or todo kits, some SF2 Kits do IGLOO2 emulation.